MirceaMacarie/Bug_Reports/README.md

 6. Complete the purchasing form
 7. Click on "Purchase" button

-**Expected result:** It is expected to see a special button/ section with detalis about user purchasing, or to see details in Cart section.
+**Expected result:** It is expected to see a special button / section with detalis about user purchasing, or to see details in "Cart" section.

 **Actual result:** There is no section with information on purchased items.